 ---|---|---|

-This couple can decide how much to convert based on the size of their pre-tax accounts and their view of tax rates in the future.
+This couple can decide how much to convert based on the size of their pre-tax accounts and their guess of future tax rates.
 Convert more if they have large pre-tax accounts and they think tax rates will be high in the future.
 Convert less if they don’t have large pre-tax accounts and they think tax rates will be low in the future.

 The shape and the breakpoints for your specific scenario will be different.
 You can follow this example and use the chart to map your own breakpoints and tax rates.